catalyst-cloud/catalystcloud-docs/source/first-instance/terraform.rst

 Before running Terraform, ensure your OpenStack credentials have been set up.
-The easiest way to achieve this is by making use of environment variables.
-Use the standard variables provided by an OpenStack RC file as described in :ref:`source-rc-file`.
 These variables are read by the `OpenStack provider`_ and will provide Terraform with permissions to access the Catalyst Cloud APIs.

 .. _OpenStack provider: https://www.terraform.io/docs/providers/openstack/index.html